Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Interactive Groupwise Comparison of behaviours

-Within the radial chart, curved lines connect leaf nodes to show relationships between behaviors.
-There are 2 types of lines: gray lines indicate comparison suggestions \allchanged based on the variance in the predictions (more technical details are provided in the next section, \ref{sec:active_learning})\allsame, while colored lines visualize the user's feedback history, which provides guidance and orientation throughout the interaction.
-The lines are bundled together to avoid visual clutter. \allchanged The main purpose of the gray lines is to give an insight over which comparisons the reward predictors are most ``unsure" about.
-The colored lines' main purpose is to show which comparisons have already been made so they are not repeated.
-Their secondary purpose is to show the preferred and unpreferred behavior of each past comparison to support exploration.
-Although similar behaviors can be connected by differently colored endpoints, users are able to easily track their past decisions to avoid repeating them, and they can use the color gradient as a cue for remembering their own preferences.
+Within the radial chart, curved lines connecting leaf nodes express relations between behaviours.
+There are two types of lines: gray lines denote comparison recommendations \allchanged based on the variance in the predictions\allsame, while coloured ones track the user's feedback history, maintaining guidance and orientation throughout the interaction.
+The lines are bundled together to avoid visual clutter. \allchanged The main purpose behind the gray lines is to give a window to which comparisons the reward predictors are most ``unsure'' about.
+While the coloured lines' core purpose is to record which comparisons have been made, so that these are not repeated, they fill a secondary function of supporting exploration by presenting the preferred versus non-preferred behaviours from each past comparison.
+Although endpoints in different colours may connect similar behaviours, users can easily track their past decisions, both avoiding repetition and benefiting from the colour gradient as a cue for remembering their preferences.

-The visualization does not show the absolute predictions of the reward or the mean of the predicted rewards in order to not influence the users decision.
-It is key for RLHF that users focus on their own preference and are not influenced by outside inputs. \allsame
+To prevent undue influence on the user's decision, the interface omits the absolute predictions of the reward and the mean of the predicted rewards.
+For RLHF, it is pivotal that users focus on their own preference without being swayed by external inputs. \allsame